Tox/Tox-Client-Standard/communication/group_chats.md

 - **3.2.3** ![](/badge/rec.png) When a user attempts to leave a group, before proceeding, the client should warn the user that their group credentials will be permanently lost.
+    - This only applies to the new groupchat implementation and may otherwise be ignored.